managedkaos/open-links-in-tabs/README.md

 olit
 ====

-Open Links in Tabs - A Chrome extension that takes URLs pasted in a form and opens them in tabs.
+Open Links in Tabs - URLs listed in a form are opened in tabs.